WINNER, WINNER, CHICKEN DINNER!

 European Southern Observatory (and the University of Atacama)

-Travel to amazing and remote places and take data with some of the World’s biggest and best telescopes.
+Favourite thing to do in my job Travel to amazing and remote places and take data with some of the World’s biggest and best telescopes.

 Stars, like the Sun, burn Hydrogen in their cores turning it into Helium and releasing lots of energy as light and heat.
 When they run out of Hydrogen then start burning that Helium turning it into heavier elements like Carbon, Nitrogen and Oxygen.
 Finally, when they run out of Helium they stop burning because they’ve run out of fuel.
 At this point, the puff off their outer layers into space, losing about half their mass, leaving just a hot core made from the ashes of burning all that Hydrogen and Helium.
 We call this a white dwarf – white because it’s hot (really hot things glow white or blue, colder things redder) and dwarf because it’s small.
 All the heat from this white dwarf makes the material that was puffed off before glow, and we call this glowing material a planetary nebula.
 Nebula is a fancy word for a cloud of gas in space.
 We call them planetary nebulae not because they have anything to do with planets, they don’t, but because the first astronomer to observe one also discovered Uranus and he thought they looked a bit similar.
 Even though the name doesn’t make much sense it just stuck!